Decisions on Complex Interdisciplinary Problems of Health and Environmental Risk (D-CIPHER) (2017-2018)

 Richard Di Giulio, Nicholas School of the Environment*

-Christine Hendren, Pratt School of Engineering-Center for the Environmental Implications of NanoTechnology*
+Christine Hendren, Pratt School of Engineering-Civil & Environmental Engineering*

 Prasad Kasibhatla, Nicholas School of the Environment-Environmental Sciences and Policy